Tor network privacy for the hyper-paranoid internet user.

 What the hell is Tor?

-It is a network of encryption and proxies serving that encrypted data back and forth between a series of node PCs scattered throughout the world to allow people to mask your privacy.
-With a handful of PC’s on major network lines acting as master hubs or nodes within the chain of networked computers.
+It is a network of encryption and proxies serving that encrypted data back and forth between a series of node PCs scattered throughout the world to allow people to mask their privacy.
+With a handful of PCs on major network lines acting as master hubs or nodes within the chain of networked computers.
 This is what is known as a “Distributed Networking Model.”
-A lot of professionals use the Tor network such as journalists when they are doing research on a subject know they might get monitored in reverse on or if the subject they are researching is just about illegal in nature.
+A lot of professionals use the Tor network such as journalists when they are doing research on a subject know they might get monitored in reverse or if the subject they are researching is just illegal in nature.

 For more information, you can click here to find out more about it.
 You can get into Tor by clicking here to be taken to the Tor Project.

 Why do you care about TOR suddenly?

 Last night, I received some complaints from Tor users about my site.
 So I loaded up the Tor Browser which is nothing more than Firefox with a Tor network overlay on it to confirm this issue.
 Initially, it was due to HTML5 canvas image data and quickly got run into circles about what it is or what even it’s all about.
 We initially thought one of my plugins is firing report data back to one of its devs so we even disabled all of the plugins within my WordPress.
 However, it continued to do this.
 It was found out eventually that there is such a thing as ‘good‘ HTML5 canvas image data.’
 That my site actually uses it to find out what resolution your browser is in order to reformat all of the text that you see on it.
 That if you blocked it, or “Never for this site” then the responsive code will not resize the text properly as well as other functions of my website such as sketches.

 Update 11/3/2019: we changed our theme a long time ago and thus this error is no more.
 We may still get other errors due to domain redirection.
 But none of them involve privacy-related issues.